somdipto/v4/README.md

 **URL**: https://lovable.dev/projects/a7d98048-e0ee-4b9d-af88-0dff7d9f5e28

-## How can I edit this code?

-There are several ways of editing your application.

-Simply visit the [Project](https://lovable.dev/projects/a7d98048-e0ee-4b9d-af88-0dff7d9f5e28) and start prompting.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.